ifip-summerschool/ifip-summerschool.github.io/_pages/programme.md

 *19:00* **Get-Together**

-Informal Get-Together for those already present.
-Meeting point is on top of the Oslo Opera House ([map](https://osm.org/go/0TuNJ2aUE--?way=810259696)), from where we will start exploring the city.
+~~Informal Get-Together for those already present.
+Meeting point is on top of the Oslo Opera House ([map](https://osm.org/go/0TuNJ2aUE--?way=810259696)), from where we will start exploring the city.~~
+> [!WARNING]
+> Canceled due to the expected weather (heavy rain and thunderstorm) incl. a severe weather warning

 <hr/>